VEEM-Biomarker/VEEM/README.md

 Using machine learning and the latest deep learning technology (e.g., TSC-CNN, Multimodal Deep Learning, etc.), this basic research laboratory aims 1) to identify the relationship between VR, EP, EEG, and MRI measures in early diagnosis of MCI and AD, and 2) to develop “VEEM Biomarkers” that can be used in clinical practice for the first time in the world.

 </br></br>
-https://www.veem-biomarker.com/
+Please visit the website listed below for further details on the study. https://www.veem-biomarker.com/

 ## Model Descriptions